 If you have already registered to attend Expo 2019, you need to log back in to your personal account to book Theatre sessions and Pop-up University workshops.
 Your choices will be recorded as an amendment to your registration.

 The four theatre rooms at Health and Care Innovation Expo are flexible, quiet spaces ideal for collaborative exploration of a single key topic or work area.

 Some of our theatre sessions are open only to an invited audience, while others are open for any delegate to book a place.

-Expo theatre sessions will include:
+Expo theatre sessions include:

 Pop-up university workshops take place in smaller rooms separate from the main conference hall, seating a maximum of 60 people.

 These sessions allow a bite-sized introduction to a single area of improvement practice, and aim to equip attendees to make similar improvements in their own teams and organisations.

 Pop-up University workshop topics include:

 - The vital role of networks in delivering the NHS Long Term Plan

 - Creating healthy communities: Rethinking space and place